4paradigm/OpenEmbedding/README.md

 ![benchmark](documents/images/benchmark.png)

-For models that contain sparse features, it is difficult to speed up using the all-reduce based framework Horovod, while using both OpenEmbedding and Horovod can get better acceleration effects.
+For models that contain sparse features, it is difficult to speed up using the Allreduce-based framework Horovod.
+Using both OpenEmbedding and Horovod can get better acceleration effects.
 In the single 8 GPU scene, the speedup ratio is 3 to 8 times.
 Many models achieved 3 to 7 times the performance of Horovod.

 - [Benchmark](documents/en/benchmark.md)